Looking for a Gumloop alternative? Here are the 10 best AI automation and agent-building platforms to consider in 2026, ranked and reviewed.

 If you're reading this article, you're excited about how you can use AI in your business to save time and augment the work you can do on your own.

-But if you’re looking for alternatives, you've likely run into one of the following:
+But if you're looking for alternatives, you've likely run into one of these friction points:

-Whether you're seeking specific features, a simpler interface, or a more price-conscious option, you’ve come to the right place.
+Whether you're after a simpler interface, broader integrations, better governance features, or a more predictable pricing model, you've come to the right place.

 TL;DR